KaroshiBee/weevil/README.md

 The [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/overview) describes a general method and message protocol for building debuggers.
 A DAP frontend will send ```Request``` JSON messages to the DAP adapter which then performs that request action and responds with a ```Response``` JSON message, and optionally one or more ```Event``` JSON messages.

 Microsoft publishes a machine-readable [schema](https://microsoft.github.io/debug-adapter-protocol/debugAdapterProtocol.json) describing all the message types and supporting objects.
-This schema file is also checked in to the Weevil codebase (c.f. ```ROOT/schema```).
+This schema file is also checked in to the [weevil](./schema) codebase.

 So the first thing a new adapter implementation needs is a way to consume and produce JSON messages of these types.